Solomon interviewing centrist pundit John Avlon at the 2012 conventions.

 I don’t know how often John Avlon is on CNN’s cable news channel, as I rarely watch news on TV (by far the worst way to ingest news, in my opinion), but I do get alerts when clips of him are shared on various sites and follow just about everything he writes that makes it online.
 I’ve been a fan of his work for years, since the Publication of his first book about six years ago (Independent Nation: How Centrism Can Change American Politics) and his column on Radical Middle, all the way back in 2006.

 With all of the extremist nonsense flying around, it doesn’t surprise me at all that his centrist star is rising at CNN, as a voice of reason among all the zealotry.
 I suspect this will continue, and his work will continue to help nurture the groundswell of centrists and moderates who are waking up around the country, and beginning to build a foundation for an opposition to the left and right in coming years.

 (Editor’s Note: As I’m copying and pasting this over onto the new site, around six years after writing this, I’ll point out that Mr. Avlon is now the Editor-in-Chief at the Daily Beast, and has written a few more excellent books.)

 I had the pleasure to speak with him at the launch event of No Labels, very briefly at the conference of Independents a few months later, and a few other times by phone and email.
 He also has reached out to some of the smaller centrist grassroots groups I’ve been in contact with as well.

-He’s putting his money where his mouth is, and along with trailblazer candidates like Eliot Cutler and organizations like the Independent Party of Oregon and No Labels (which Avlon is, of course, a co-founder), centrists finally are starting to have some things they can look to for leadership and hope that things will get better for the center of the American electorate, and the country at large.
+He’s putting his money where his mouth is, and along with trailblazing centrist candidates like Eliot Cutler and organizations like the Independence Party of Minnesota, Independent Party of Oregon and No Labels (which Avlon is, of course, a co-founder), centrists finally are starting to have some things they can look to for leadership and hope that things will get better for the center of the American electorate, and the country at large.